Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

    - Measure: Performance and availability are not affected
    - Architecture: Needs update

-To be able to scale up Business Processor, we would need a new container - router, to be able to divide requests between multiple instances of Business Processor by grouping similar requests.
+To scale up the Business Processor, we would need a new container - router, to divide requests between multiple instances of the Business Processor by grouping similar requests.